 Output: LinuxTeck A Complete Learning Blog

-6. How to add a Vertical tab in your content?
+6. How to add a Vertical tab to your content?

 # echo -e “LinuxTeck \vA \vComplete \vLearning \vBlog”